grahamegrieve/ClinicArrivals/documentation/Templates.md

 A typical example:

-    Please consult the web page http://www.rcpa.org.au/xxx to determine whether you are eligible to meet with the doctor by phone/video.
-If you are, respond to this message with YES otherwise respond with NO
+    Patient {{Patient.name}} does have an appointment with {{Practitioner.name}} at {{Appointment.start.time}} on {{Appointment.start.date}}.
+If you have symptoms of Covid-19, or exposure to a known case, you MUST choose to talk to the doctor by telephone/video, otherwise, you should choose to this unless you really need to come to the clinic.
+Respond to this message with YES to choose to telephone/video consultation, otherwise respond with NO

+If the appointment is already marked as telehealth consultation, the video welcome message will be sent instead (see below)

 ### ScreeningYesToVideo